Unique Holiday Celebrations Across the Country

 While the extravagant Bellagio gardens get most of the attention, the festive gardens at The Wynn are just as amazing.
 The Wynn Gardens display incorporates the use of hundreds of rare golden & white (Gold Rush & Princietta Max) poinsettias and dozens of eloquently decorated trees.

 The most recent display included mini villages shipped from Hong Kong, rare poinsettias, and beautiful trains, all with a gorgeous gold and silver theme.
-This display, although less flashy and not as popular as that of the Bellagio, really is just up to par.
-While at The Wynn be sure to indulge in the over-the-top Wynn Buffet, the best buffet in Vegas, featuring both an incredible setting and fantastic food.
+This display, although less flashy and not as popular as The extravagant Bellagio display, really is just up to par.
+While at The Wynn be sure to indulge in the over-the-top Wynn Buffet, the best buffet in Vegas.
+The setting is gorgeous and the food incredible.

 Ethel M Cactus Garden